verena-yacoub/SDCND-P3/README.md

 * Training data was created by taking almost 2 laps around track one, while keeping the car centered as much as possible and occasionally recovering from left/right drifts for the model to learn handling different cases.

+* The figure below shows a sample of raw and manipulated training data
+![alt text][image1]

 ### Notes and discussion:
 1- While loading stirring measurment angles, readings were emphased by a factor of 0.2 for the right and left images which resulted in a better response of the model at recovering from drifts